 Fig 14.1 Structure of shelter to hide from incendiary bombs

-Since the fire was so strong that the shelters themselves were burned.
-Or, if not burned, people were killed in shelters by heat and gas.
-The most disastrous case in Nagaoka ocurred in the public shelter in Hiragata Shrine.
-About 100 people were killed in the shelter.
+Since the fire was so strong that the shelters like in the figure 14.1 could simply be burned.
+If not burned, heat and/or gas killed people inside.
+The most disastrous case of deaths in shelters happened in the public shelter in Hiragata Shrine.
+About 100 people were killed in that shelter.